LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFileSystems.md

 -----------------------
 ```

-#### Padding
+### Padding

 The padding only exists before the first superblock to allow for the x86 boot sectors and other things.
 The padding is 1024 bytes which means the superblock, and thus group 0, is offset by 1024 bytes.
 If the block size is 1024 bytes then what would be group 0 is not used and the superblock moves to group 1.
 None of the other group blocks have padding before them.

-#### Superblock
+### Superblock

 The superblock is essentially the metadata for the file system itself.
 While an inode is the metadata for a singular file, the superblock is what the file system uses to keep track on how to conduct its actions.
-Typically, the filesystem will only use the superblock in the first group, but many backups are stored in case of corruption.
+Typically, the file system will only use the superblock in the first group, but many backups are stored in case of corruption.
 This superblock is incredibly important because if it gets corrupted then the OS won't be able to handle files properly, or it may act in a misconfigured manner.
 The default behavior is to set the sparse_super flag which will store a backup of the superblock on specific group numbers.
 These numbers are 0 and 1 and then numbers in the power of 3, 5, or 7.